mono/md-website/developers/index.md

 ### Working on the Website

-We are always looking for help on developing the MonoDevelop website.
-If you're interested, please check out the [GitHub repository](https://github.com/mono/md-website) of the website.
-Currently, we're are looking for the following:
+We are always looking for help with development of the MonoDevelop website.
+If you're interested, please check out the website's [GitHub repository.](https://github.com/mono/md-website) Currently, we are looking for support with the following:

 -   Tutorials
 -   Screenshots